blankspace.gif

 If we can have programming that features Donald Trump searching for a skilled apprentice, why can’t we use the same template to attract top graduate students.
 It should be simple enough to invite a feisty Nobel Laureate with an ego big enough to oversee the process.
 Just think of the entertainment value generated by having a team of young researchers told “Your project is to work together and come up with a cure for cancer in three days.
 And don’t forget—if you fail, you will meet me in the seminar room where somebody will be fired!”
 I mean, really—this stuff sells itself!

 To conclude, I hope these four simple examples illustrate the opportunity at stake.
 It would be a great shame to not utilize these two great charges for the benefit of all.
-Now if we can only get the Food Channel on board—maybe an episode of The Iron Chef with two-headed goats as the special ingredient?
+Now if we can only get the Food Network on board—maybe an episode of The Iron Chef with two-headed goats as the special ingredient?

 Sincerely,